 Oh Sennen Cove!
 This is one of my favourite beaches in Cornwall, especially timed at sunset - and therefore makes my list of best places to visit in Cornwall.
 It's a gem of a location and feels especially calm and peaceful.
 The water is perfect for a swim and it's also a popular surf spot.
 You may even see dolphins swimming in the distance!
 There's a carpark conveniently just off Cove Road, at the top of a hill, and this offers beautiful views of the beach below - so if you'd rather not walk down, you can stay at the top and watch the sun setting from above.

 Welcome to the most westerly point in the UK, on the edge of mainland Cornwall!
-This signpost draws over 500,000 tourists each year - mind-blowing! 🤯 It is one of the most famous sights in Cornwall, and therefore on many people's lists of their best places to visit in Cornwall.
+This signpost draws over 500,000 tourists each year - mind-blowing! 🤯 It is one of the most famous sights in Cornwall, and therefore on many people's Cornwall bucket lists.
 It's free to enter the area but you do have to pay for parking.
 There's also the Land's End Landmark Attraction - a mini theme park, with some free attractions (and some you have to pay for).
 If you want to take a photo at the sign without paying, make sure to turn up before 8am or after 5pm.
 And what many people don't know is that the point by the First and Last Cafe is the official furthest southwesterly point of the UK - so although you might stand by the Land's End sign, go to the cafe to hit the actual end of the land 😉

 Well, that's a wrap!
 I will definitely be adding more spots to this list of the best places to visit in Cornwall, as and when I reach them!
 I hope this has given you some inspo for your Cornwall adventures.
 Questions/suggestions always welcome in the comments 🙂